 Guillermo Pérez Villalta

-The work of this artist has always been linked to the purest artistic conception.
-The great myths that have made fortune throughout history are taken up again by Pérez Villalta to form a symbolic iconography where the most unexpected issues have an unforeseen relationship, with impossible developments, to the point of transcending the purest essence of Western spirituality.
-It is a complex and significant staging with the most varied elements, where the broadest expressive resources are juxtaposed.
+The work of this artist has always been connected to the purest artistic conception.
+Perez Villalta takes up the great legends that have been successful throughout history to mould a symbolic iconography where the most unexpected issues have an unforeseen relation, to the extent of evoking the purest occidental spirituality.